 Even elite players

-Even some top pros are give awful advice.
+Even some top pros give awful advice.
 A lot of experts haven’t a clue how they do something.
 When asked to explain, they often make something up based on what they feel or believe to be happening.
 This is called the difference between declarative and procedural knowledge, and is a well known motor learning phenomenon.

 Put it this way – you are an expert in walking, but I bet you couldn’t explain accurately the mechanics of walking.

 Take, for example, Nick Faldo.
 When he was at his peak, he believed that the ball started on the line of the swing direction and curved to where the clubface pointed.
 We know from physics and advanced high speed impact analysis that this is simply not the case.

 What Nick Faldo thought he was doing and what he was actually doing was different.